-- To transfer a child's portfolio, complete the GOLD Child Portfolio Transfer Request found on the NDE Results Matter webpage main menu: www.education.ne.gov/oec/rm/rm.html - Only finalized checkpoint scores from the portfolio will transfer.
+- To transfer a child's portfolio, complete the GOLD Child Portfolio Transfer Request found on the NDE Results Matter webpage main menu: www.education.ne.gov/oec/birth-to-age-5-programs - The GOLD transfer form contains a link to the GOLD child transfer contacts for Administrators. - Only finalized checkpoint scores from the portfolio will transfer.
 Online documentation does not transfer.